What Is a Fitness Assessment?

-Why should you get a Fitness Assessment?
+Why Should You Get a Fitness Assessment?

 If you don't have a personal trainer, you can take this information and set a platform for yourself to improve upon based on your fitness assessment numbers.
-Completing your fitness assessment is a start to a path towards bettering your health regardless of what your goals are.
+Completing your fitness assessment is a start toward bettering your health regardless of what your goals are.
 Knowing your numbers will empower you to make informed decisions about your health.

-How to get your Fitness Assessment:
+How to Get Your Fitness Assessment

-What is Bioelectrical Impedance Analyzer?
+What Is a Bioelectrical Impedance Analyzer?

 Reliability: It is important to take the test in a controlled state and to be hydrated, as dehydration may cause the amount of fat to be overly calculated.

 This assessment test serves as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
 Please consult your primary health care physician before beginning a new fitness regimen.